ncatlab/nlab-content/pages/5/7/6/6/6675/content.md

 \linebreak

-For this we need a quantum system (like a crystalline material) with the following properties:
+For this we need a quantum system (say a crystalline [[quantum material]])

+with the following properties:

 1. **degenerate ground states**: